 Whats your favourite guacamole recipe?

 We can highly recommend this guacamole version.
-But we’re really interested in knowing what your favourite ingredients for your guacamole are!
+But we’d really be interested in knowing your favourite ingredients for your guacamole are!

 For the guacamole